Visit Southern Norway and enjoy hiking, fishing, boating, snow skiing, bathing in fresh water, experience local culture and traditional Norwegian food

 You can stay at a city hotel by the sea or a cosy guest house rural surroundings.
 Or you can stay at a hostel, a family cabin or go camping.

 Take the bus from Kristiansand, Kristiansand Airport Kjevik or Oslo, or drive your car along E18.
-Even the train brings you to the Arenda Region.
+Even the train brings you to the Arendal Region.

-Hovden, located 850 metres above sea level in the Setesdal Valley in Southern Norway, guarantees a long snow season.
+Hovden, located 2788 feet above sea level in the Setesdal Valley in Southern Norway, guarantees a long snow season.

 Located in the county of Aust-Agder, Hovden is the largest ski destination in Southern Norway.